 How staff assess the safety of pressure tubes

-Our staff are experts in various technical fields.
-They review and analyze data to draw their own conclusions on the current and projected safety of pressure tubes.
-If there is ever any question or outlying data, staff formally request the operator (our licensee) to conduct further sampling work and/or impose a unit maintenance outage to inspect or replace pressure tubes in order to continue operating safely.
-One such case occurred in 2019 when we requested Bruce Power to take an additional outage to perform pressure tube inspection and maintenance for Unit 6, to ensure safe operation until the shutdown for the refurbishment outage in 2020.
+CNSC technical experts review and analyze data to draw conclusions on the current and projected safety of pressure tubes.
+If there is ever any question or outlying data, staff will formally ask the power plant operator (a CNSC licensee) to conduct further sampling work and/or impose a unit maintenance outage to inspect or replace pressure tubes in order to continue operating safely.
+One such case occurred in 2019 when the CNSC requested that Bruce Power take an additional outage to perform pressure tube inspection and maintenance for Unit 6.
+This was to ensure safe operation until the shutdown for the refurbishment outage in 2020.

 Before staff make any licensing recommendations to the independent Commission, they make various requests to the licensee to validate the accuracy of the data presented from sampling pressure tubes.

 How the independent Commission makes a licensing decision on the safety of pressure tubes